apache/incubator-streampark-website/blog/5-streampark-usercase-dustess.md

 In addition:

-Apache StreamPark also **supports Apache Flink native tasks**.
+Apache StreamPark™ also **supports Apache Flink native tasks**.
 The parameter configuration can be statically maintained within the Java task internal code, covering a wide range of scenarios, such as seamless migration of existing Flink tasks, etc.

 #### **7. Checkpoint Management**

 Regarding Flink's Checkpoint (Savepoint) mechanism, the greatest difficulty is maintenance.
-Apache StreamPark has also elegantly solved this problem:
+Apache StreamPark™ has also elegantly solved this problem:

-- Apache StreamPark will **automatically maintain** the task Checkpoint directory and versions in the system for easy retrieval.
+- Apache StreamPark™ will **automatically maintain** the task Checkpoint directory and versions in the system for easy retrieval.
 - When users need to update and restart an application, they can choose whether to save a Savepoint.
 - When restarting a task, it is possible to choose to recover from a specified version of Checkpoint/Savepoint.